lyxell/nvim-treesitter-souffle/README.md

 call plug#end()
 ```

-Add the following to your config:
+Then add the following to your config:

 ```vim
 lua <<EOF